Don't Think I'm Not

-"Don't Think I'm Not" is the debut solo single of American R&B singer Kandi from her debut album, Hey Kandi...
+"Don't Think I'm Not" is a song by American R&B singer Kandi from her debut album, Hey Kandi...
 (2000).
 Kandi co-wrote the song with Kevin "She'kspere" Briggs, Katrina Willis, and Bernard Edwards Jr. and produced it alongside Briggs.
-Released on July 11, 2000, "Don't Think I'm Not" reached number 24 on the US Billboard Hot 100 and number 32 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
+Released as Kandi's debut solo single on July 11, 2000, "Don't Think I'm Not" reached number 24 on the US Billboard Hot 100 and number 32 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart.
 Outside the US, the song reached the top 20 in Australia, the Netherlands, New Zealand, and the United Kingdom.

 Chart performance

 "Don't Think I'm Not" debuted at number 66 on the Billboard Hot 100 the week ending August 5, 2000.
 The single then peaked at number 24, the week ending October 7, 2000.
-The single soon dropped off the chart the week ending January 20, 2001.
+The single made its final chart appearance on the week ending January 13, 2001, at number 41.

 Music video

 Kandi released a video for "Don't Think I'm Not" in 2000, directed by Bille Woodruff.
 Kandi filmed the video with a broken right leg after it was crushed between two cars shortly before filming began.